evernym/verity/docs/designs/verifiable-data-registry/PoA.md

         }
     }

-    # vdrs (ledgers) specific configs (irrespective of which vdr-tools implementation gets used)
+    # vdr (ledgers) specific configs (irrespective of which vdr-tools implementation gets used)
+    vdr: {
+        default-namespace = "sov"
-    vdrs: [
+        ledgers: [
             # there can be more than one ledger of same 'type'
-        # it is just that the namespaces should be unique among all VDR entries in this section
+            # it is just that the namespaces should be unique among all ledger entries in this section
             {
-            type = "indy-ledger"
+                type = "indy"
-            namespaces = ["indy:sovrin", "sov"]
+                namespaces = ["sov", "indy:sovrin"]
                 ...
             }
         ]
+    }
     ...
 }
 ```